Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.business.market-participant-external-id-resolve-error`: 'External ID of the market participant cannot be resolved'
 - `opp.error.business.service-provider-external-id-resolve-error`: 'External ID of the service provider cannot be resolved'
 - `opp.error.business.service-provider-internal-id-resolve-error`: 'Internal ID of Service Provider cannot be resolved'
+- `opp.error.business.sender-and-service-provider-mismatch-error`: 'Sender and Service Provider must be the same'
+- `opp.error.business.request-commodity-type-mismatch`: 'Commodities do not match'
 - `opp.error.business.customer-external-id-resolve-error`: 'External ID of customer cannot be resolved'
 - `opp.error.business.customer-internal-id-resolve-error`: 'Internal ID of Customer cannot be resolved'
 - `opp.error.business.user-external-id-resolve-error`: 'External ID of user cannot be resolved'